 (a) The Parent has control and significant influence over matters requiring approval at the General Meeting of Shareholders

-As of March 31, 2021, SoftBank Group Corp., the Parent, effectively holds 40.86% of the issued shares of the Company through SoftBank Group Japan Corporation and Moonlight Finance GK.
+As of March 31, 2022, SoftBank Group Corp., the Parent, effectively holds 40.68%※ of the voting rights of the Company through SoftBank Group Japan Corporation and Moonlight Finance GK.
 The ratio of SoftBank Group Corp.'s ownership of the Company's shares and its voting interest in the Company vary with conditions such as the repurchase of own shares by the Company and the exercise of stock options by option holders.
 Accordingly, SoftBank Group Corp. has significant influence over matters requiring approval at the General Meeting of Shareholders, according to its voting interest in the Company at the time, including veto rights regarding matters requiring special resolutions.
 These include matters requiring special resolutions at the General Meeting of Shareholders (for example, such matters may include but are not limited to absorption-type mergers, business transfers, and changes in the Articles of Incorporation), and matters requiring ordinary resolutions of the General Meeting of Shareholders (for example, such matters may include but are not limited to the election and dismissal of directors, and the appropriation of surplus and dividends, etc.).
-The Company strives to ensure independence by voluntarily establishing the Nominating Committee and the Remuneration Committee, both of which comprise independent external directors and the CEO, and are chaired by independent external directors.
+The Company strives to ensure independence by voluntarily establishing three committees: the Special Committee, which comprises only independent external directors, and the Nominating Committee and the Remuneration Committee, both of which comprise independent external directors and the CEO, and are chaired by independent external directors.
 However, even with these measures in place, SoftBank Group Corp. may still have an impact on matters that require the approval of the General Meeting of Shareholders.
 There are no prior-approval matters or other such items.

 Moreover, good relations with SoftBank Group Corp. lie at the core of the Group's business.
 If for some reason these relations deteriorate in practice or if they are perceived to have deteriorated, the Group's business development, financial position and results of operations could be impacted.